Free traders no more? GOP warms up to Trump’s use of tariffs

 The administration says Mexico can prevent the tariffs by securing its southern border with Guatemala, cracking down on criminal smuggling organizations and overhauling its asylum system.
 But it’s unclear if any of the concessions so far will satisfy the president.

 During negotiations in Washington, Mexican officials have agreed to deploy 6,000 National Guard troops to the Mexican border with Guatemala to help control the flow of migrants.
-However, one of the U.S.’s main demands, that Mexico agree to becoming a “safe third country” for asylum seekers, remained a key topic during Friday’s talks, those monitoring the situation said.
+However, one of the main U.S. demands — that Mexico agree to becoming a “safe third country” for asylum seekers — remained a key topic during Friday’s talks, those monitoring the situation said.
 Mexico has resisted that demand, which would make it difficult for those who enter Mexico from other countries to claim asylum in the U.S.

 “That is being looked at,” Mexican President Andrés Manuel López Obrador said Friday during his daily news conference, where he held out hope there was still time before Monday to strike a deal.
 “I am optimistic that an agreement will be reached.”